There's never an Apple announcement without some good ol' anger and backlash.

-To be fair, Apple received some really positive feedback from parts of the iOS 11 presentation at WWDC.
+To be fair, Apple received some really positive feedback from parts of the iOS 11 presentation at WWDC back in June.
 Fans had been waiting for years to customize the Control Center, as well as for native screen recording.
 But if there was one thing that got fanboys and Apple haters raging about in unison, it's that weird, incomprehensible notification system.

 Seriously, what is up with the Notification Center?
 It doesn't make any sense.
-To access your notifications, you swipe down from the top just like always — but when you do, you'll find yourself on your lock screen, which they're calling a cover sheet.
+To access your notifications from within an app or your home screen, you swipe down from the top just like always — but when you do, you'll find yourself on your lock screen, which Apple called a cover sheet during the betas.
 And this isn't a bug.
-This system is a part of every beta and could be seen during the live address yesterday.
 This nuisance was intentional.

 Just check out what Reddit and the Twittersphere had to say following the presentation: